 Fix My Credit: Step Three—Report/Dispute Inaccuracies

-After carefully reviewing the detailed reports of your credit—and checking them against your payment records—the next step to fix bad credit is to report inaccuracies and start the official dispute process to have them corrected or removed.
-Lodging a dispute with one or more of the three credit agencies can be a fairly long process, one in which the agency in question will double-check the posted information/credit item with the creditor who initially reported it, and then renders a decision based on that research as to whether the item will remain on your credit report or be removed.
+After reviewing the detailed reports of your credit.
+You will then check them against your payment records.
+The next step to fix bad credit is to report inaccuracies and start the official dispute process. with this system you can expect to see some corrections or even removal of negative items.
+Lodging a legal dispute with one or more of the three credit agencies can be a long process.
+You can also contact a law firm to do this work on your behalf.
+The agency or bureau in question will double-check the posted information with the creditor who reported it.
+The agency will come up with a decision based on that research on whether the item will remain on your credit report or be removed.

 Fix My Credit: Step Four—Settle Up on Delinquent Accounts